Calculating Double Overtime for California: Daily Triggers, Rate Precedence & Decimal-Safe Gross

 if end <= start:

-raise ValueError("End time must be after start time.")
+raise ValueError("end_utc must be after start_utc")

 if boundary <= start: